Home > Resources Notable Quotes About NDE Related Topics

 “Love is most nearly itself when here and now cease to matter.” – T.S.
 Eliot

-View these NDE Quotes also about: (a) Spirituality and (b) God.
+Read more NDE Quotes about: (a) Love (b) Spirituality and (c) God.

 “We are not human beings having a spiritual experience.
 We are spiritual beings having a human experience.” – Dr. Wayne W. Dyer